-See Phipps through the lens of our talented summer interns in a new photography exhibit.
+See Phipps through the lens of our latest crop of summer interns in a new photography exhibit.

-During the summer of 2017, eight high school students were selected to work in Phipps’ Learning for a Greener Future Internship program.
-As interns, these teenagers worked closely with Phipps’ science education and horticulture staff to investigate green careers; learn the science and art of plant care; grow, harvest and cook seasonal vegetables; and engage in sustainability-related advocacy.
-They have developed a strong understanding of the importance of plants, learned how humans affect the environment and how the environment affects human health, and explored sustainable solutions to various environmental challenges our society faces today.
+The Learning for a Greener Future internship is a six-week program offered by Phipps to Pittsburgh-area high school students.
+Throughout this past summer, these eight teenagers worked closely with Phipps’ Science Education and Horticulture departments to investigate green careers, learn the science and art of plant care, grow and prepare seasonal vegetables, and engage in sustainability-related advocacy.
+They have developed a strong understanding of the importance of plants, how humans affect the environment, how the environment affects human health, and sustainable solutions to various environmental challenges our society faces today.

-Guided by the professional eye of photographer and writer Doug Oster, our interns’ budding photography skills blossomed.
-Through a series of workshops, they were drawn to examine whatever crossed their paths, from nature’s delicate details to man-made structures.
-The interns chose their favorite pictures to display in this gallery space.
+Our interns also learned about photography from professional photographer and writer, Doug Oster.
+Through a series of photography workshops, they were given assignments that encouraged them not only to explore different perspectives and photography techniques but also to tell stories and spread messages with their photos.
+The interns selected their favorite photos to be displayed in this exhibit.
 The pictures demonstrate the power of communication and art through the view of a camera lens.